 Alterations we have made to make your building accessible

 Ramps around the whole school building allow for wheelchair access to the nursery through the school building.

 Facilities we have for personal care

 Our purpose refurbished nursery has low level toilets and we provide steps, child seats and potties to support toilet training.
 We have low level sinks, hand wash and paper towel dispensers.
 Our two year area has nappy changing facilities.

 Specialist resources we have

-We offer additional fully inclusive weekly activities led by specialist teachers for our pre-school children such as swimming and ‘Supastrikers’.
+We offer additional fully inclusive weekly activities led by specialist teachers for our pre-school children such as swimming.
 Our swimming teacher is experienced in working with children with a range of additional needs.
 We have a purpose built nursery garden, providing low level climbing equipment to support children with sensory profiling difficulties.
-We have a multisensory room, in which we can offer low level lighting and a large touch screen interactive board.
+We have a interactive board.
 We use beige backgrounds and provide natural resources indoors where possible.
 We have cosy corners to promote speech and language development.

 How we include all children in activities, such as trips